wholepersonproject/wpp-table-experiments/README.md

 ## Data

-missing ids are present in data/missing_ids.csv
+- missing ids are present in data/missing_ids.csv

-WPP table consisting of time sacles is in data/wpp_table.csv
+- WPP table consisting of time scales is in data/wpp_table.csv

+- Created a new table for space x time vis located in daata/spacextime_table.csv